 1:18 Now the birth of Jesus Christ was like this: After His mother Mary was betrothed to Joseph, before they joined together, she was found to be pregnant by the Holy Spirit.
-1 19 Then Joseph her husband, 2 being a just man and not wanting to humiliate her publicly, decided to repudiate her secretly.
+19 Then Joseph her husband,2 being a just man and not wanting to humiliate her publicly, decided to repudiate her secretly.
 20 But while he pondered these things, wow, an angel of the Lord appeared to him in a dream saying: "Joseph, son of David, do not be afraid to receive Mary as your wife, because that which has been begotten in her is of the Holy Spirit.
-21 And she will give birth to a Son and you shall call His name Jesus, because He will save His people3 from their sins."
-22 Now all this happened so that what was spoken by the Lord through the prophet should be fulfilled, namely: 23 "Behold, the virgin will become pregnant and bear a Son, and they shall call His name Emmanuel", 4 which being translated is, 'God with us'.
-5 24 Then Joseph, being aroused from sleep, did as that angel of the Lord commanded him and received his wife, 6 25 but did not know her until 7 she had given birth to her son, the firstborn.
-8 And he called His name JESUS.
+21 And she will give birth to a Son and you shall call His name Jesus, because He will save His observed that from David to the captivity there were seventeen kings, but Ahaziah reigned only one year, Amon only two and Abijah only three, so they would not count as generations-Matthew is correct in saying there were fourteen 'generations'.
+For further discussion of perceived difficulties in this genealogy, please see the Appendix: Some related anomalies in Matthew's genealogy of the Christ.